bchelt/phase-4-debugging-network-requests-lab/README.md

 - Add a new toy when the toy form is submitted

-  - How I debugged:
+  - How I debugged: After attempting to add a toy, I checked the terminal running the backend and saw that the create method used Toys instead of Toy.

 - Update the number of likes for a toy

-  - How I debugged:
+  - How I debugged: After clicking the like button, react had an error because it did not receive the promise so the json() function cause it to break.
+That meant I needed to return the updated toy as json.

 - Donate a toy to Goodwill (and delete it from our database)

-  - How I debugged:
+  - How I debugged: After clicking the donate button, I checked the terminal running the backend because nothing happened on the frontend.
+The terminal told me that no route matched destroy so I added destroy to the routes to make it work.